mv inquirer

 Mt.
 Vernon, NY

-As we came together this weekend to celebrate the legacy of Dr. Martin Luther King, Jr., we see many opportunities to rejoice in the progress that has been made from the pain of the past.
+As we came together to celebrate the legacy of Dr. Martin Luther King, Jr. recently, we saw many opportunities to rejoice in the progress that has been made from the pain of the past.
 We also see that the arc of the moral universe is still long, still bending towards justice, and we must still work together to get it there.

-On Saturday, I was privileged to address a group of high school students and community leaders in Westchester as part of their 45th Annual Dr. Martin Luther King, Jr. program.
+I was privileged to address a group of high school students and community leaders in Westchester as part of their 45th Annual Dr. Martin Luther King, Jr. program.

 I spoke about dreams - the dreams that Dr. King had.
 The dreams that parents have for their children.
 The dreams that young people have when they look to the future.
 And the dreams that I have for the City of Mount Vernon.
 MORE